m1ttens/monogame-movement/README.md

 # monogame-movement
 Hello, this a basic demostration of monogame, input/movement.
-Feel free to copy and paste
+Pls note that i havent inculde the sprites.
-and cheers
+Feel free to copy and paste.